AnalyticsByKristin/Residential-Property-Price-Trends-in-the-Nordic-Baltic-Region-2014-to-2024/README.md

 🔹 Projected Trends in Estonia’s Residential Property Prices (2025-2027)

-🔹 Top HPI per Quarter (Highest values by country)
+🔹 Top RPPI per Quarter (Highest values by country)

-🔹 Lowest HPI per Quarter (Lowest values by country)
+🔹 Lowest RPPI per Quarter (Lowest values by country)

 ## 🔍 KEY FINDINGS
 🔹 Property prices across the Nordic-Baltic region have exhibited a consistent upward trend from 2014 to 2023.
 However, the rate of growth has varied, with some countries experiencing steeper price increases while others have seen more moderate growth patterns.